trevordbunch/cis411_lab2/LAB_INSTRUCTIONS_AWS.md

 > git push
 ```

-# Step 4: Setup a Heroku application
+# Step 4: Setup a AWS application
-There are _lots_ of solutions for providing a CD endpoint including AWS, Google Cloud, Azure, Digital Ocean, etc. For the purposes of this assignment, we're going to use **Heroku** for one reason: it's _relatively_ easy.
+There are _lots_ of solutions for providing a CD endpoint including Heroku, Google Cloud, Azure, Digital Ocean, etc. For the purposes of this assignment, we're going to use **AWS** for one reason: it's _relatively_ easy.

-1. Login to heroku through the CLI using the username and password you created when you signed up for an account.
+1. Login to AWS through your browser
 ```
 > heroku login
 ```
-2. Initiate a Heroku app.
+1. Initiate a Heroku app.
 This can be handled through [the user interface](http://heroku.com/deploy) or via the command line instructions below, replacing the [GITHUB_HANDLE] with your GitHub handle.
 ```
 > heroku apps:create cis411lab4-[GITHUB_HANDLE] -b heroku/nodejs
 > git push heroku main
 ```
 You should see quite a bit of output as the application builds itself and deploys to Heroku.

-3. Open a web browser and go to the following URL to ensure your app is running:
+1. Open a web browser and go to the following URL to ensure your app is running:
 ```
 http://[GITHUB_HANDLE].herokuapp.com/graphql
 ```
-4. **Include this URL in your lab report.**
+1. **Include this URL in your lab report.**

 # Step 5: Configure CircleCI for CD to Heroku